-    Van der Meer shows clearly the function of many applications of travertine, including the use of some small stones with bar holes by doors.
+Van der Meer shows clearly the function of many applications of travertine, including the use of some small stones with bar holes by doors. (read the whole report about the use of travertine).
 About the use of other small travertine stones with holes the opinions of both gentlemen differ.

 About the stones without a clear function van der Meer is using the qualifications aesthetic, status and marking.
-This brings us to the following question: “Which status and marking of what?”.
-All three concepts are, in my opinion, more or less hypothetical and, by using the word marking, did van der Meer also mean ‘road-signs’?
+This brings us to the following question: “Which status and marking of what?”
+All three concepts are, in my opinion, more or less hypothetical and, by using the word marking, did van der Meer also meant ‘road-signs’?
 We don’t know.
 It is one hypothesis against the other.
-At the end of the film Jan Theo probably used the most wise words: “About my hypothesis, maybe I’m wrong……but aren’t hypotheses a part of archaeology?”.
+At the end of the film Jan Theo probably used the most wise words: “About my hypothesis, maybe I’m wrong……but aren’t hypothesises a part of archaeology?”

-Finally our question still remains, was there a kind of road-guide in Ostia or not?
+Finally our question still lremains, was there a kind of road-guide in Ostia or not?
 We know that on the quays in a harbour many people were offering all kinds of services.
 Maybe among them, and that’s my own hypothesis, were people who brought strangers, with or without payment, to the right addresses.
-Who knows better may say so and solve the puzzle.
+Who knows better may tell and solve the puzzle.
 Luckily for us, small paper guides with all the addresses in Ostia are available today.

 - 1: Click here for the video about Caseggiato dei Molini